 The School Admissions Team will ensure that parents' preferences are logged on the School Admissions database.
-The School Admissions Team will send a list of all applications received, including any additional information, to the relevant OAA schools and UTCs.
+The School Admissions Team will send a list of all applications received, including any additional information, to the relevant Foundation, Free and Voluntary Aided schools, Academies or UTCs.

-Applications will be sent to OAA schools by the date shown on the scheme timetable in Section 1 and schools will be asked to rank applicants as described in 2.13.
-Any parent who has not submitted a common application form to the LA will not be considered in the ranking lists with ontime applicants.
+Applications will be sent to Academies, Foundation, Voluntary Aided and Free schools by the date shown on the scheme timetable in Section 1 and schools will be asked to rank applicants as described in 2.13.
+Any parent who has not submitted a common application form to the LA will not be considered in the ranking lists with on-time applicants.
 The LA will check all OAA lists to ensure that this procedure is followed.